 Ready to Shop?
 Check out our most popular faux wood window coverings below:

 |2" Express Faux Wood Blinds||2" Priority Faux Wood Blinds||Splendor Fabric Room Darkening Roller Shades|

-Vertical Blinds, like THESE, are usually made of plastic and come in the 3 1/2" size.
+Vertical Blinds are usually made of plastic and come in the 3 1/2" size.
 You can also find some that are 3 1/2" and made of wood.
 They work great with sliding glass doors because they can be drawn in several ways.
 They can be drawn to either side both sides or even stack in the middle.
 They are fairly durable and surprisingly light weight.
 Vertical Blinds are pretty easy to clean and warp resistant.

 For Doors that open and close you want the blinds to be secure.
 You will need to order the blinds in the outside mount style and can secure them to the door.
 Blinds can be mounted with hold down brackets to keep them from swinging away from the door when opened and closed.
 Blinds with smaller slats are recommended on door applications because larger blinds may interfere when opening the door.
 The smaller slats on 1" blinds keep the depth of the blinds to a minimum.